Entering and Leaving Medicare Advantage Plans

 Local Elder Law Attorneys in Your City

-The ANOC is sent by your plan via snail mail or email.
+Your plan must send you this notice via snail mail or email.
 If you have not received it by September 30, contact your plan directly to inquire.
+Early communication can prevent any unforeseen disruptions or surprises when the new plan year begins.

-1. You Might End Up Paying More Out of Pocket — If you are not looking over your ANOC, you may remain unaware of an important pending change to your plan that will soon cost you more money.
+1. You might end up with higher out-of-pocket costs.
+If you are not looking over your ANOC, you may remain unaware of an important pending change to your plan that will soon cost you more money.

-Copayments for medications, plan premiums, and deductibles also can shift from year to year.
+Copayments for monthly premiums and deductibles also can shift from year to year.
 Be sure to look through your ANOC for any potential cost increases.
+Understanding these cost changes is vital for budgeting and financial planning for your health care needs.

-2. Your Provider May No Longer Be Covered — Have a longtime physician or a certain specialist you particularly like?
-If you take time to review your ANOC, you may find out that those providers will no longer be in your network in the new year.
+2. Your medical provider may no longer be covered.
+Do you have a longtime physician or a certain specialist you particularly like?
+If you take the time to review your ANOC, you may discover that those providers will no longer be in your network in the new year.
+Changes to your plan’s network of doctors, specialists, hospitals, and other health care facilities will be clearly stated in the notice.

-Make a list of your current preferred providers and pharmacies, and then check your ANOC to ensure those providers are still included.
+Make a list of your current preferred providers and pharmacies and then check your ANOC to ensure those providers are still included.
+It’s essential to review this section of your ANOC to ensure that your preferred providers remain in-network, or to identify new in-network options.

 Questions?
-Reach out to Medicare at 1-800-MEDICARE, or contact your State Health Insurance Assistance Program for unbiased guidance.
+Medicare beneficiaries can call 1-800-MEDICARE or contact their State Health Insurance Assistance Program for unbiased guidance.

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.